BY CHRISTOPHER HASKELL

 “Easy A” is a refreshing teen comedy that evokes the heart of classic 90’s teen dramas with the ability to remain current and relevant.
-Emma Stone at the helm of the film makes the experience entirely worth it.
-There are literary and cinematic references, both of which are wrapped with a smart and sexy bow on top.
+Emma Stone at the film’s helm makes the experience entirely worth it.
+There are literary and cinematic references wrapped with a bright and sexy bow on top.

-For the most part, audiences understand “the Scarlet Letter” references.
+For the most part, audiences understand “The Scarlet Letter” references.
 A woman who essentially commits adultery is branded with a red “A” to mark her discretion.
-What most do not pick up on is the discretion of everyone else involved, which is highlighted nicely in “Easy A”.
-Essentially, Emma Stone’s character Olive is caught up in a lie that was told to a friend to get out of a camping trip.
-Though lying is not the most faltering attribute, Olive still stands on moral ground, compared to those using her.
+Most do not pick up on the intention of everyone else involved, which is highlighted nicely in “Easy A.” Essentially, Emma Stone’s character Olive gets caught up in a lie that is told to a friend to get out of a camping trip.
+Though lying is not the most faltering attribute, Olive still stands on the moral ground compared to those using her.
 Behind the comedy of this film, there is a bigger picture at work.

-A large amount of the buzz towards “Easy A” places it way too over the top and not plausible, but that alone acquires the essence of a teen drama.
-If the producers were going for believable, they would have gone for it.
+A considerable buzz towards “Easy A” places it way too over the top and not plausible, but that alone acquires the essence of a teen drama.
+If the producers were believable, they would have gone for it.
 That is why a film like “500 Days of Summer” exists.
-To be funny, yet true to life, creating an emotional gambit full of raw fervor.
-“Easy A” exists to be catty and out of proportion, indirect, yet contains a statement; and it works.
-Sure, the plot is ridiculous and reactions from the crowd of extras are unbelievable, look at any teen drama, the likes of “She’s All That” and “10 Things I Hate About You” and realize that teen drama has always carried these attributes.
+To be funny yet true to life, creating an emotional gambit full of raw enthusiasm.
+“Easy A” is catty and out of proportion, indirect, yet contains a statement; it works.
+Sure, the plot is ridiculous, and reactions from the crowd of extras are unbelievable.
+Look at any teen drama, like “She’s All That” and “10 Things I Hate About You,” and realize that teen drama has always carried these attributes.

 Emma Stone is an old soul.
-She radiates the maturity of an adult and her wisecracking resembles that of someone twice her age.
+She radiates the maturity of an adult, and her wisecracking resembles that of someone twice her age.
 With Stone, “Easy A” may not stand on its own two legs.
-The rest of the cast fills out nicely, with the return to acting of Amanda Bynes and the elder cast like Stanley Tucci and Patricia Clarkson that make this film cross the line from “National Lampoon” to original and witty, worthy of its own categorizing.
+The rest of the cast fills out nicely, with the return to the acting of Amanda Bynes and the elder form like Stanley Tucci and Patricia Clarkson that make this film cross the line from “National Lampoon” to original and witty, worthy of its own categorizing.

-“Easy A” carries a style all its own, emanating from the anomalous Emma Stone, worthy of being esteemed in future years when struggling teenagers turn to the cinema to satisfy their assimilation bustle.
-Though it may appear detached from certain critics, “Easy A” satisfies me on an emotional level and does so with grace and poise.
+“Easy A” carries a style all its own, emanating from the strange Emma Stone.
+It is worthy of being esteemed in future years when struggling teenagers turn to the cinema to satisfy their assimilation bustle.
+Though it may appear detached from certain critics, “Easy A” meets me on an emotional level and does so with grace and poise.